ray-project/ray/doc/source/cluster/kubernetes/examples/gpu-training-example.md

 It is not necessary to run this example with a cluster having that much RAM (>30GB per node in the above commands).
 Feel free to update the option `machine-type` and the resource requirements in `ray-cluster.gpu.yaml`.

-First, we create a Kubernetes cluster `gpu-cluster-1` with one CPU node (`e2-standard-8`: 8 vCPU; 32 GB RAM).
-Second, we add a new node (`n1-standard-8`: 8 vCPU; 30 GB RAM) with a GPU (`nvidia-tesla-t4`) to the cluster.
+In the first command above, we create a Kubernetes cluster `gpu-cluster-1` with one CPU node (`e2-standard-8`: 8 vCPU; 32 GB RAM).
+In the second command, we add a new node (`n1-standard-8`: 8 vCPU; 30 GB RAM) with a GPU (`nvidia-tesla-t4`) to the cluster.

 ## Step 2: Deploy a Ray cluster on Kubernetes with the KubeRay operator.